macadmins/sofa/README.md

 ## Self-Hosting SOFA

-We believe that organizations needing tight control and ownership of the data they rely on should consider self-hosting SOFA.
-By cloning the repository into your own GitHub account and activating GitHub Actions to automatically build the feed at set intervals — or implementing a similar setup on platforms like GitLab — you ensure full control over how the data is determined, updated, and utilized.
-Additional documentation on self-hosting will be available to guide you through this process.
+Organizations needing tight control and ownership of the data they rely on can consider self-hosting SOFA.
+The process of cloning the repository into your own GitHub account or implementing a similar setup on platforms like GitLab is beyond scope of what we can provide here.
+The legacy `build-sofa-feed.py` file is a great source of adapting the process.